VoIP phones provide countless benefits over landlines, including advanced call management features, HD voice quality, more affordable pricing.

 VoIP software comes with cutting-edge security protocols that ensure no one can eavesdrop on sensitive calls.
 Most solutions also have features like two-factor authentication, E2EE (end-to-end encryption), and single-sign-on–which keep unauthorized users out of your communications infrastructure.

 Companies that use VoIP are able to reach more markets without the high overseas calling rates you’d incur on landlines.
-Most providers offer unlimited calling across the US and Canada, and some specific plans like 8×8’s X Series let you extend to over 48 countries.
+Most providers offer unlimited calling across the US and Canada, and some specific plans let you extend to other countries.

 Even for VoIP plans that don’t include free international calling, the calls are significantly cheaper than with PSTN.